 Getting the camera setup as how I like it has been a bit of a challenge.
-The focussing is setup now, but the exposure still seems to swing around when moving the camera around.
-I really want it to work how the GR did but haven’t managed to get this setup yet.
+The focusing is setup now, but the exposure seemed to swing around when moving the camera around.
+I think I’ve got it better now though.
+I really want it to work how the GR did, but not sure I’m quite there yet.

 I’ve now taken the GRIII on a few photo trips and I’m pretty happy with the results.
 It has totally replaced the GR for me, and even the reduced battery life hasn’t been a big problem.
 It just means I need to take a break in the middle of the day, or I could get a second battery.
 The images look very nice, and I was impressed by the macro setting also when I had a play with that.